| Title: | Missing Data Imputation and Model Checking |

 is intended to be close to uniform, although it is often not possible to achieve

-(MAR) will be minimized via a call to optim
+(MAR) will be minimized via a call to optim, but generally will

 not fully achieve MAR.
-If restrictions = "triangular"
+If restrictions = "triangular", the MAR assumption

 will hold but the missingness of each partially observed variable will only